Christina-na/cse15l-lab-reports/index.md

 #Lab Report 1

-1. “cd” command
+##“cd” command

-   a.
-With no argument
+1. With no argument

 ```
 [user@sahara ~]$ cd